 There was not much information available about his model, but I tried to get as much as possible and took a lot of photos.
 The travel system retails for around $599 and comes with a bumper bar.
 Here is my full overview»

 24. OXO Tot Cubby – $299

 Known for their sippy cups and high chairs, Oxo surprised everybody by getting into the stroller market with two new models called Cubby and Cubby Plus.
 It was probably a very logical move since in only 5 years 25 babies were born to OXO’s 50 employees.

-The OXO Tot Cubby is a lightweight stroller with one-hand fold and tons of storage.
-Aside from large basket, it has three other pockets small essentials.
+The OXO Tot Cubby is a lightweight stroller with a one-hand fold and tons of storage.
+Aside from a large basket, it has three other pockets and small essentials.
 The generous waterproof SPF 50+ canopy also has a large pop-out sunvisor and a large mesh peekaboo window.

 25. OXO Tot Cubby Plus – $399